 WHY YOUNG ADULTS?

 The CHASE program was designed through an extensive consultation and co-design process with stakeholders across Victoria.
-We learnt that working with young individuals at the cusp of a significant life transition—such as moving from secondary to tertiary education or employment—provides an ideal window to establish positive long-term health and well-being practices.
+Our project-based learning targets students on the cusp of a significant life transition and ready to establish positive long-term health and wellbeing practices.

-CHASE’s project-based learning is also designed to integrate seamlessly with the Victorian Certificate of Applied Learning (VCAL) curriculum.
-By completing the CHASE program, students are directly satisfying formal VCAL learning outcomes.
+Additionally, our program is designed to integrate seamlessly with the Victorian Certificate of Education’s Vocational Major (VCE-VM).
+By completing the CHASE Program, students are directly satisfying learning outcomes in the VCE-VM.

 WHY THE NORTH-WESTERN SUBURBS